nipy/nipype/doc/devel/cmd_interface_devel.rst

 .. testcode::

-	Example(Interface):
+	class Example(Interface):
 		input_spec = ExampleInputSpec
 		output_spec = ExampleOutputSpec

 Where the names of the classes grouping inputs and outputs were arbitrary the names of the fields within the interface they are assigned are not (it always has to be input_spec and output_spec).
 Of course this interface does not do much because we have not specified how to process the inputs and create the outputs.
 This can be done in many ways.
-Currently we support: command line, MATLAB, python, SPM, FSL, Freesurfer, and AFNI.
-They all differ to some extend so we'll cover them separately.

 Command line executable
 =======================